-Among the eleven statements there are also five which a majority of Oregonians believe are “probably not true” or “definitely not true,” and which are considered “definitely not true” by at least one in five Oregonians:
+Among the eleven statements there are also five that a majority of Oregonians believe are “probably not true” or “definitely not true,” and which are considered “definitely not true” by at least one in five Oregonians:

 - “Most people who have a mental health issue bring it on themselves by their own behavior” (54% of Oregonians believe this statement is definitely not true)(Q29)

 - “Society generally is very caring and understanding of people who have a mental illness” (44%)(Q34)

 - “Once someone has a mental illness they will probably never recover from those problems” (28%)(Q32)

 - “Addictions are a personal choice and can be prevented” (27%)(Q28)

 - “A majority of crimes are committed by people with mental illness” (20%)(Q33)

 In Their Own Words: Oregonians Share Their Thoughts on Mental Health

 Respondents were provided the opportunity to weigh in open-ended with any other thoughts they have on the subject of mental health.
 Below is a representative sample of quotes from respondents, with key themes including the need for society to discuss mental health issues more openly, removing the stigma or taboo from the topic, and placing mental health on par with physical health as a societal priority (Q36).

 “Mental health is a taboo subject — we as a society need to have a better more open forum for discussion on the subject.”Male, age 30-44, Multnomah County, white or Caucasian